 and your life becomes mixed and muddled.

 In Matthew 20.32, Jesus asks of the blind men what they want him to do.
 Their reply is, “Lord, that our eyes may be opened.”
 This scripture and there are many others, illustrates that Jesus never shows sympathy, or to sympathize with another’s lesser condition.
 Jesus always speaks or asks, and it is then he takes action.
-Why do you sympathize with your condition of lack, or of injury?
+Sympathizing with a condition of lack, or of injury, keeps it in place?
 Thoughts matter, but spoken words give life to thought.

 Attitudes and thoughts, your words, precede you into every circumstance of life.
 Rename improper attitudes, rename improper thoughts, be attentive to how you use speech.
 Be relentless in the practice of speaking the good Word, and you will begin to produce a new life for yourself.
 Proper speaking, proper naming, and other similar actions initiate a pathway that will teach and prosper you.

 Speaking properly, speaking with discernment between the good and the bad eventually allows for values to be more easily differentiated.
-Walking in the Way becomes distilled when engaging in proper speaking, and the further steps you need to take become more clearly envisioned.
+While engaging in proper speaking Walking in the Way becomes distilled.
+The further steps you need to take become more clearly envisioned.

 Who Do You Trust?